MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-additional-components.md

 ## Additional components

 A smaller set of additional components are separate installations available on the Dynamics GP media.
 These additional components are listed on the main Dynamics GP installation window for media.
-For more information about accessing this window, see Installing an additional component on page 61.
+For more information about accessing this window, see [Installing an additional component](#installing-an-additional-component).

 | Additional components    | Description    |
 |------------------------|---------------------------|